valeriodionisi/valeriodionisi.github.io/content/teaching/global-macroeconomics/index.md

 subtitle: University of Milano-Bicocca

 # Summary for listings and search engines
-summary: MSc in International Economics
+summary: MSc in International Economics, University of Milano-Bicocca

 # Link this post with a project
 projects: []